osism/osism.github.io/docs/guides/operations-guide/openstack/tools/flavor-manager.md

 with the standard [SCS-0100: Flavor Naming](https://docs.scs.community/standards/iaas/scs-0100)
 by utilizing YAML files provided by the SCS project.

+* TODO: Update to describe using `osism manage flavors` instead?

 ## Installation

 The OpenStack Flavor Manager can be used via the OSISM CLI.
 This is the preferred way to use it.